juven/maven-bash-completion/readme.md

 * Make your login shell load the script automatically by adding the line below to *~/.bash_profile* (note the space after dot):
 `. ~/.maven_bash_completion.bash`

-An example install as a onliner for Debian and other distro is
+An example install as a one-line command line call for Debian and other distro is

 `sudo wget https://raw.github.com/juven/maven-bash-completion/master/bash_completion.bash --output-document /etc/bash_completion.d/mvn`
 ## Usage